Client Service Charter

 Our service standards

-The Department is committed to achieving and maintaining a high level of service standards in all areas.
+We are committed to achieving and maintaining a high level of service standards in all areas.
 We have established service standards to provide a benchmark which our performance can be measured against.

 If you telephone us, we will identify ourselves by name and/or work area and will aim to resolve your enquiry during the call.
 If the enquiry is complex, we will respond to you within three working days.